Why We Avoid the Conversations That Matter Most

 De-escalation Techniques When Conversations Get Heated

-I watched a Nonviolent Communication workshop facilitator in 2022 handle a participant who became visibly angry during a role-play exercise.
-Instead of calming him down or moving on, she said, "It sounds like you're frustrated because this exercise is hitting close to a real situation."
-He paused, nodded, and then described a conflict with his teenage daughter that he'd been avoiding for months.
-The room was silent.
-That moment taught me more about de-escalation than any textbook.
+I sat in on a Nonviolent Communication workshop in 2022 where a participant boiled over during a role-play.
+The facilitator did not soothe him or move things along.
+She said, "It sounds like this exercise is landing on something real for you."
+He stopped, nodded, and described a fight with his teenage daughter he had been swerving for months.
+The room went quiet.
+I have read plenty about de-escalation; that thirty seconds taught me more than any of it.

 Difficult Conversations in the Workplace